 Team Members: Kevin Wong, Allen Zhang, Sihao Zhou, and Ruonan Chen

-Dear Future is a second year thesis project that I have been volunteering to help with.
-The concept was proposed by Kevin Wong in spring of 2020, and I joined the team this fall.
-The game is about exploration and photography in a post apocalyptic world that was destroyed by it's own corruption.
-Each player explores for one session before passing the camera on to the next player and then following the progress of the story through the games community.
+Dear Future is a second-year thesis project that I volunteered to help with during my first year as a UCSC Games and PLayable media student.
+The concept was proposed by Kevin Wong in the spring of 2020, and I joined the team during fall 2020.
+The game is about exploration and photography in a post-apocalyptic world that was destroyed by its own corruption.
+Each player explores for one session before passing the camera on to the next player and then following the progress of the story through the game's community.
 I was particularly interested in helping with this project for its ambitious attempt to create social connections between players in a unique way and the importance that architectural design would play in its development.

 Created concept sketches and mood boards

 Created layout documents using AutoCAD to show needed placement of assets on procedural generation

 Worked with procedural generation engineer to develop assets

 3D modeled assets for procedurally generated and manually designed areas using Maya

 Modeled landmark assets to provide unique areas for players to explore

 These are some drawings I created towards the beginning of my time on the project as a proposal for what kind of shapes I could make.
 The intent was to create basic pieces that could be procedurally arranged into a variety of ways to help make exploring this world more interesting.
 Kevin Wong and Sihao Zhou developed a layout of roads and city blocks that works on top of these bases to create more interesting layouts that include more than just square city blocks.

 These are some sketches and mood boards I created when I first joined the team based on goals and intentions for the game provided by Kevin Wong.
 These sketches were useful to help us all feel on the same page as we started out and start getting out ideas that we could continue to develop.